pioubyhvjghkblk/CrystalMine/README.md

 ### Why?

 - Almost all CryptoCurrency miners are written in C/C++, which is great in performance, but it can be hard for people interested in implementing a miner to read the source code.
-CrystalMine is written with readibility in mind, and leaving only the minimal function, so it should be pretty easy to read and understand.
+CrystalMine is written with readability in mind, and leaving only the minimal function, so it should be pretty easy to read and understand.
-- Most of other miners are licensed under GLP, which is quite strict, while CrystalMine is licensed under MIT.
+- Most of other miners are licensed under GPL, which is quite strict, while CrystalMine is licensed under MIT.

 ### Usage